Jimmy Altham

 James Edward John Altham (born 1944), known as Jimmy Altham and normally cited as J. E. J. Altham, is a British philosopher and a Fellow of Gonville and Caius College, Cambridge.

 Biography

 He obtained his BA degree in Philosophy at Cambridge followed in 1969 by a Ph.D. also in Philosophy.
 His dissertation was entitled 'Assertion, Command and Obligation.
 Philosophical Foundations of the Logic of Imperatives and Deontic Logic'.

 Altham was then appointed a lecturer in the Faculty of Philosophy at Cambridge from 1972.
 He was a former Sidgwick lecturer in Philosophy and retired as professor in 1999.
-He is now an emeritus professor and Fellow at Gonville and Cauis.
+He is now an emeritus professor and Fellow at Gonville and Caius.
 He has published on a wide range of philosophical areas including logic, ethics and political philosophy.